tamiat/tamiat/README.md

 ## Making Tamiat your starting point.

-1. clone the CMS repository and install the dependencies
+1. Clone the CMS repository and install the dependencies

 ```bash
 # clone the repo